Curriculum Statement

 Do everything in love

-The Covid-19 pandemic challenged us to think differently about our curriculum intent, implementation and desired impact.
-We knew that our children needed opportunities to rebuild meaningful relationships with themselves, each other and our community.
-Where they have gaps in learning, these are addressed through an inspiring, broad, enjoyable and creative curriculum that engages, excites and reignites a love of learning.
+Our children need opportunities to build meaningful relationships with themselves, each other and our community.
+We aim to develop strong foundational knowledge in Early Years and KS1 and build on this through an inspiring, broad, enjoyable and creative curriculum that engages, excites and ignites a love of learning.
 Our curriculum must celebrate our rich community and provide children with the opportunity to engage with the best of what has been thought, said and produced (cultural capital).
-The curriculum needs to be meaningful and will enable pupils to achieve fluency and mastery by revising coherent learning sequences.
-Children have opportunities to apply knowledge with increasing complexity to a range of contexts over time.
-Our curriculum must enable pupils to develop oracy, resilience, confidence, advocacy and their understanding of their place in the world at a time of significant societal change.
-The curriculum will teach social responsibility, enable pupils to act with compassion and moral purpose and will foster confidence and get them to think about beliefs and spirituality.
+The curriculum needs to be meaningful and will enable pupils to achieve fluency and mastery through coherent learning sequences that build on prior knowledge.
+Children must have opportunities to apply knowledge with increasing complexity to a range of contexts over time.
+Our curriculum must enable pupils to develop resilience, confidence, advocacy and their understanding of their place in the world at a time of significant societal change.
+The curriculum will teach social responsibility, enable pupils to act with compassion and moral purpose and will get them to think about beliefs and spirituality.
 Love is essential and never has the need been greater to ignite a lifelong love of learning.

 The foundations: What are we trying to achieve?

-- 3) Loving learning: Inspiring, meaningful and impactful learning with pupils achieving mastery, fluency and a broad body of knowledge set out in the National Curriculum
+3) Loving learning: Inspiring, meaningful and impactful learning with pupils achieving basic skills, mastery, fluency and a broad body of knowledge set out in the National Curriculum

 Curriculum Implementation (Pedagogy)